-If you have opted for secure default access to iDRAC, the iDRAC secure default password is available on the back of the system Information tag.
-If you have not opted for secure default access to iDRAC, then the default user name and password are root and calvin.
-You can also log in by using Single Sign-On or Smart Card.
+If you have opted for secure default access to iDRAC, you must use the iDRAC secure default password available on the system Information tag.
+If you have not opted for secure default access to iDRAC, then use the default user name and password -root and calvin.
+You can also log in by using your Single Sign-On or Smart Card.

-- i NOTE: You must have the iDRAC credentials to log in to iDRAC. - (i) NOTE: Ensure that you change the default user name and password after setting up the iDRAC IP address.
+- (i) NOTE: You must have the iDRAC credentials to log in to iDRAC. - (i) NOTE: Ensure that you change the default user name and password after setting up the iDRAC IP address. - () NOTE: The Intel Quick Assist Technology (QAT) on the Dell EMC PowerEdge R740 is supported with chipset integration and is enabled through an optional license.
+The license files are enabled on the sleds through iDRAC.